High-speed morse burst encoder

 spy radio set that was introduced around 1974.

 For that reason it is housed in a similar case.

 It is likely that it was only used with the grey version of the SP-20,

 wich was used for stay-behind

 When preparing a transmission, the text first has to be translated

 into numbers, as the Speicher is not capable of sending letters.

-The MODE selector was then placed in the record position (REC) and
+The MODE selector is then placed in the record position (REC) and

-the START button was pressed to place the memory counter at the start
+the START button is pressed to place the memory counter at the beginning

 The numbers are then entered in groups of five that are separated by